-Should you purchase the Nest Wifi Router or the Eero Pro?
+Should you purchase the Nest Wifi Router or the Eero Pro 6?

 There's a lot to love about the Nest Wifi Router.
 It's both powerful and easy to use, offering fast and seamless connectivity throughout the home.
-The only drawback is that the Points don't offer quite the same connectivity as the router.
-Fortunately, the router itself doubles as a network extender.
+Nest WiFi's coverage can be expanded with more routers or with Nest WiFi points.
+Nest WiFi points aren't quite as fast but come with a built-in smart speaker.
+Nest WiFi also has content filters based on Safe Search to keep kids away from bad sites.

 Pros